This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Gene Mapping in Bacteria by Conjugation”.

 d) The recipient selectively incorporated some genes

 Explanation: While the HFR could incorporate in different positions by selecting one gene we are setting a start site for checking.
-Now the gene order agrees with the percent incorporation as the farther genes have lower probability of incorporation.
+Now the gene order agrees with the percent incorporation as the farther genes have a lower probability of incorporation.

 11. For complete HFR to enter the recipient, how much time should the two bacterial cells be in contact?